Income at Retirement

-- Identifying the appropriate provider, investment strategy and income levels for flexible income drawdown.
+- Where applicable, identifying the appropriate provider, investment strategy and income levels for flexible income drawdown.

 - Managing your investments, including the pension lump sum, in a tax-efficient way that meets your needs.

 - IHT and estate planning.

 This publication is for general information only and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
 The Financial Conduct Authority (FCA) does not regulate tax advice, so it is outside the investment protection rules of the Financial Services and Markets Act and the Financial Services Compensation Scheme.
 This publication represents our understanding of law and HM Revenue & Customs practice as at 12 November 2018 and the proposals in the Autumn 2018 Budget.